-Evictions about to restart as tenants wait on billions in unspent federal rental aid
+Evictions are about to restart as tenants wait on billions in unspent rental aid

 “I just want landlords to participate from the get-go.
 My message has been, ‘Talk to your tenants.
 Tenants, talk to your landlords.
 The way to make yourself whole is to participate in our program,'” Wilkinson said.

-The Biden White House and Secretary Janet L. Yellen’s Treasury Department have been trying to raise awareness about funds.
+The Biden White House and Secretary Janet Yellen’s Treasury Department have been trying to raise awareness about funds.
 Guidance from February and May was widely praised by housing advocates for helping streamline application processes.

 The administration also announced other initiatives in June and convened two eviction-prevention meetings, urging an all-hands-on-deck effort since the problem could not be solved by the federal government alone.
 On Wednesday, the Consumer Financial Protection Bureau launched an online tool to further help renters and landlords find assistance.